Toward a unified theory for common affine roots of general sets of multivariate polynomials: Results in linear algebra setting

 \section{Results in linear algebra setting}

-As a preperation for providing in Section~\ref{seccorollary1} a proof of Theorem~\ref{theint} as well as giving the missing details of Remark~\ref{remconnect} in the current section we treat problems similar to (I) and (II), but in a much more general context than that of multivariate polynomials.
-Admittedly, for that purpose it would be enough to consider in this general setting only problem (II), as we already proved Theorem~\ref{thefoot}, Corollary~\ref{corfoot} and Corollary~\ref{corsamesame}, but for completeness and to support possible future applications we shall also treat (I).
+As a preperation for providing in Section~\ref{seccorollary1} a proof of Theorem~\ref{theint} as well as giving the missing details of Remark~\ref{remconnect}, in the current section we treat a problem similar to (II), but in the much more general setting of linear codes over arbitrary fields rather than in the context of multivariate polynomials only.
+To support future applications beyond multivariate polynomials and for the sake of completeness we also include a treatment of a problem similar to (I) in the setting of linear codes.
+The main result of the section is Theorem~\ref{thefull} which is the linear code version of Theorem~\ref{theint}.

 Algebraic coding theory has been a very active research area for several decades leading to a great number of rich constructions of codes having desirable properties.
 At the heart of the work is the question of estimating the number of roots of polynomial-like functions in various ${\mathbb{F}}_q$-algebras.
 One attempt to unify some of the theory is the Feng-Rao theory for the ${\mathbb{F}}_q$-algebra $({\mathbb{F}}_q^n, +, \ast)$ where $\ast$ is the component-wise (or element-wise) product given by